 Let’s check out the ingredients for making crispy air fryer squid:

 - You will need your main ingredient, a 500-gram bag of frozen squid rings, defrosted.
-Many supermarkets or seafood shops will also sell them fresh.
-If you can’t find rings, squid tubes cut into rings will work perfectly too.
+Many supermarkets or seafood shops will also sell fresh squid rings or calamari tubes.
+Fresh squid tubes cut into rings will work perfectly.

-- For your crumb, 2 cups of panko breadcrumbs.
+- For your crumb, combine 2 cups of panko breadcrumbs and 1 cup of all purpose flour.
 You can use standard breadcrumbs, however, I like the light, flakey texture of panko breadcrumbs.
 Although, since this is an air fryer recipe, there is less concern with breadcrumbs absorbing oil anyway.

 - For the seasoning, you will need 2 tablespoons each of salt and cracked pepper.
 Finer pepper is fine too.
 It won’t have as strong of a flavour compared to cracked pepper though.